Local Neighborhood Features for 3D Classification

 \section{Related Works}

-PointNet++~\cite{qi2017pointnet++} is composed of Set Abstraction (SA) Layers, which are further composed of three layers.
-A Farthest Point Sampling (FPS) layer to sample a subset of points from the input point cloud.
-A grouping layer to partition the input point cloud into common hierarchical structures.
-Moreover, a pointnet layer is to learn contextual representation from the grouped points.
+PointNet++~\cite{qi2017pointnet++} is composed of Set Abstraction (SA) Layers, and each SA constitutes three layers.
+A Farthest Point Sampling (FPS) layer to sample a uniformly distributed subset of points in the input point cloud.
+A grouping layer partitions the input point cloud into common hierarchical structures.
+The third layer, a pointnet layer, learns contextual representation from the grouped points.